izabela01/FirstFullUnityGame/ReadMe.txt

-This game is accessibly via a arrow keys on a computer device.
+This game is playable via a arrow keys on a computer device.

 It was built using Unity Version 2020.3.29f1